 Sinusitis is widespread and impacts millions of people annually.
-It can cause an array of symptoms such as nasal, sinus, and ear congestion, pain in the ears, and even tinnitus (or ringing in your ears).
-In this article, we will discuss how to treat sinusitis to reduce or prevent any unpleasant sound or hearing loss you may experience due to sinus infections–even if bacteria only directly affects the nose rather than the more broad symptoms of infection.
+It can cause an array of symptoms such as nasal, sinus, and ear congestion, pain in the ears, and even new or worsening tinnitus.
+In this article, we will discuss how to treat sinusitis to reduce or prevent any unpleasant sounds of tinnitus or hearing loss you may experience due to sinus infections.
+It may seem that a sinus infection caused by a virus or bacteria is limited in its scope and ability to lead to tinnitus symptoms, but conditions affecting the inner and middle ear have the potential to be damaging to auditory systems.

 The Interconnected Systems of the Middle Ear, Inner Ear, and Sinus Cavities

-Our ears and sinuses are intimately linked, meaning that changes in one will have an influence on the other.
-Our middle ear is related to the back of our throat by way of a tube known as the Eustachian tube.
-This tube assists with balancing air pressure and draining out fluids from behind our ear drum.
+Our ears and sinuses are intimately linked, meaning that changes in one will influence the other.
+Our middle ear is related to the back of our throat by way of a tube known as the eustachian tube.
+This tube assists with balancing air pressure and draining out fluids from behind the eardrum.
 Sinus infections impact all of these systems, and can lead to sinus congestion, ear pain, nasal obstruction, and more symptoms based primarily in the nasal cavity.
+However, inflammation and swelling of the nasal passages can put pressure on the eustachian tube – causing dysfunction of the ability of this tube to equalize air pressure and drain any fluid that may be building up in the middle ear.

 Elsewhere inside our ears lies our organ for hearing and balance, which connects to our brain through the 8th cranial nerve, known as our auditory and vestibular nerve.
-Within our skull, there are numerous sacs or cavities filled up with air (termed “sinus”), which are lined with mucous membranes and connect to adjacent nasal cavities.
-These sacs impact hearing and when they are stressed or inflamed from sinusitis, people may suffer from hearing loss or changes and other seemingly unrelated issues.
+Within our skull, there are numerous sacs, or cavities, filled up with air (termed “sinus”), which are lined with mucous membranes and connect to adjacent nasal cavities.
+These sacs impact hearing and when they are stressed or inflamed from sinusitis, people may suffer from temporary hearing loss, muffled hearing or plugged ears and other seemingly unrelated issues.
+As you can see, a sinus infection can be directly related to the incidence of changes to the middle ear space and hearing.

 "Treble Health helped me reduce my tinnitus by about 80%, and now I can live my life again!"